 Owing normal cars are expensive and it’s causing a lot of people to swim in debt.

 The emergence of self-driving cars might require people to ditch their present cars, in an attempt to acquire thee driverless cars.
-But the impending reality is that self-driving cars with all it’s promise will be expensive to own.
+But the impending reality is that self-driving cars with all their promise will be expensive to own.

-According to Esurance, fully autonomous tech could add at least $100,000 to the price of a vehicle.
+According to Esurance, the fully autonomous tech could add at least $100,000 to the price of a vehicle.

 An additional $100,000.

 The reality is that the magic of self-driving cars can only be experienced fully if there is broad adoption of these cars.